yourpwnguy/yourpwnguy.github.io/_posts/windows-internals/2024-09-08-part1-windows-api-and-general-concepts.md

  - **Process and Thread Management**: Functions like `CreateProcess` and `CreateThread` to run programs and manage tasks.
  - **Device Input**: Tools to handle input from the keyboard or mouse, like `GetAsyncKeyState` to detect key presses.

 Note that Windows API operates in **user mode** doesn't necessarily mean that it doesn't interact with kernel mode.
 It interacts with the kernel mode when it needs to access core OS services using **syscalls**.
-Take the following example :-

-- Suppose your application calls `ReadFile(hFile, buffer, buffersize, &bytesRead, NULL)` which is a function that operates in **user mode**.

-- Now the `ReadFile` function performs initial checks and prepares for the operation.
-The execution is still in **user mode**.

-- The `ReadFile` function makes a **system call** to the kernel to perform the actual file read operation.
-The `ReadFile` function makes a **system call** to the kernel to perform the actual file read operation.

-- The kernel performs the file read operation, accessing hardware or system resources as needed.
-The operation is performed in **kernel mode**.

-- The kernel completes the file read and returns the result to the `ReadFile` function.
-Execution switches back to **user mode**.

-- The `ReadFile` function returns the result (e.g., number of bytes read) to the calling application.
-The result is available in **user mode**.

-> Please note that, it is just a general overview of how the process looks like.
-Currently we do not have enough tools to understand all the workings behind the scene.
-{: .prompt-info }

 ### Some General Concepts